ermelinda-q/WSAA-coursework/project/README.md

 ***

 This web application is designed to manage a database of concert flutes.
 Developed using Flask (Python) with a frontend built in HTML, CSS, JavaScript, and AJAX, it provides a user-friendly interface to view, add, delete, and manage flute records efficiently.

+You can access the web app at https://ermelinda.pythonanywhere.com/

 ***

 ## Features